epakhomov/Comparing_Classifiers/README.md

 ## Models performance with the default parameters.

-The accuracy scores and train times for each model can be found in table 1.
+The accuracy scores and train times for each model can be found in Table 1.

 |  Model  | Train score | Test score| Train times, s|
 |---------|-------------|-----------|---------------|